Workers' Party (Singapore): 1987–1997: Barisan Sosialis merger, debut of Low Thia Khiang

 Jeyaretnam was sued for slander by then Prime Minister Lee Kuan Yew for comments he made at an election rally in 1988; Jeyaretnam was ordered to pay Lee damages of S$260,000 including costs following an unsuccessful lawsuit.
 Jeyaretnam was again sued and paid damages of S$465,000 and S$250,000 in court costs for an article he wrote in an issue of the party's newspaper, The Hammer, where he called Indian PAP leaders stooges.

 During the 1991 election campaign, one of the WP's candidates in Eunos GRC, Jufrie Mahmood, came under fire from the PAP and Prime Minister Goh Chok Tong as they accused him of being a Malay chauvinist, a claim which Jufrie strongly denied.
 As with the 1988 election, the WP lost to the PAP team while polling strongly in the GRC (47.6% to 52.4%).
 No NCMPs were offered as the opposition (including Low) elected now occupied a combined four seats in parliament.
 Following the election, Low became the Assistant Secretary-General.

-A by-election in Marine Parade GRC in 1992 was expected to mark the return of Jeyaretnam to electoral politics after his Parliamentary ban had expired; however, the team ultimately did not participate due to one of its candidates turning up late on the nomination day.
+A by-election in 1992 for Marine Parade GRC was expected to mark the return of Jeyaretnam to electoral politics after his Parliamentary ban had expired; however, the team ultimately did not participate due to one of its candidates turning up late on the nomination day.
 In 1993, Jeyaretnam and another candidate, Tan Soo Phuan (now a member of Democratic Progressive Party), attempted to seek candidacy in the first-ever presidential election; however, both candidates were not granted the Certificate of Eligibility, an item presidential candidates required to complete their nominations.
 In 1996, Lee Siew Choh resigned from the party, citing differences with Jeyaretnam.